Ledger account fields

 Amount you owe to creditors such as the total amount owed to your suppliers.

-Amount owed to HMRC for VAT and PAYE.
+Amount owed to HMRC or Revenue for VAT and PAYE.

 Nominal codes